 Evening meals were a social occasion.
 There were researchers from around the world studying primates in their native habitat.
 Of course you know by now what is inside the green bucket in the front of the photo.

 A typical day started well before sun up.
 We would follow one of the dayaks into the jungle for a day of looking for wild orangutans.
+During the day they would mostly stay in the trees as they were feeding.
 If we were lucky to find one we would follow it all day until nightfall, then go back the next morning before it awoke and continue our observations.
+You needed to make sure you were not under the tree the orangutan was sleeping in when it took its morning bathroom break!

 This dayak is leading the way over wooden planks out of the camp.
 They are a huge help during the rainy season when the water is do deep you cannot see where you are walking.